tox-dev/tox/doc/config.rst

 .. confval:: changedir=path

     change to this working directory when executing the test command.

     **default**: ``{toxinidir}``

 .. confval:: deps=MULTI-LINE-LIST

-    test-specific dependencies - to be installed into the environment prior to project package installation.
+    Test-specific dependencies - to be installed into the environment prior to project package installation.
 Each line defines a dependency, which will be passed to the installer command for processing (see :confval:`indexserver`).
     Each line specifies a file, a URL or a package name.
 You can additionally specify